 First realize that if you say you can’t, you likely won’t.
 Second, give yourself the chance to speak about it into a pursuing action.
 Third, be flexible and open to change.

 I know my lifestyle could change any day and I’m open to it.
 I hold myself accountable for every breath I take, step I walk, and word I speak.
 Including my writing, you can look back at my old blog posts from 2014 and see many grammar errors that I’m okay with.
 I’ve grown by my word and heart without much help.

-I must admit, I have a mentor who helped me understand how to meditate, but the decision to discipline myself daily was mines.
+I must admit, I have a mentor who helped me understand how to meditate, but the decision to discipline myself daily was mine.

 I encourage you to challenge your family, friends, or co-workers to join you in taking on a few of these habits.
 I understand the Lone-Wolf lifestyle is rare, intimidating, and despite one early-on panic attic, it’s allowed me to find two things I cherish.
 My point here, you don’t have to go at this alone.